MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 This setting is currently in preview and requires the preview version of the Azure Information Protection client.

-By default, the visual markings that you specify are applied to Word, Excel, PowerPoint, and Outlook.
-However, you can specify visual markings per Office application type when you use an "**If.App**" statement in the text string and identify the application type by using the values **Word**, **Excel**, **PowerPoint**, or **Outlook**.
+By default, the visual markings that you specify are applied across Word, Excel, PowerPoint, and Outlook.
+However, you can specify visual markings per Office application type when you use an "If.App" variable statement in the text string, and identify the application type by using the values **Word**, **Excel**, **PowerPoint**, or **Outlook**.
 You can also abbreviate these values, which is necessary if you want to specify more than one in the same If.App statement.

 Use the following syntax: